bamos/beamer-snippets/README.md

 Contributions are highly welcomed!
 Please add to the [snippets][snippets] directory, modify the [preamble][preamble], and send a pull request.
+If you substantially modify the preamble, I recommend keeping your repo as a fork, and I'll keep a list of forks in this README.

 ## Webpage Generation Process.
 The Python 3 script [generate.py][gen] produces a static website in `dist`.